amaterasutechnologies/amaterasu/README.md

 We believe Blockchain is the future for many purposes such as data storage, payments and operations.
 Integration of Blockchain for our daily use leads to higher efficiency in applications.

 ### Fast, Today
 Time is one of the key elements in our lives.
 Especially when it comes to financial transactions, lack of existing money transaction speed, companies or individual users are facing delays.
 This leads to a slowdown in activities.
-OJA offers a solution to cover such bad processes.
-Time is money, money is OJA.
+TERASU offers a solution to cover such bad processes.
+Time is money, money is TERASU.

 ### Safe & Anonymous
 Security is another very important point on which today's world stands.
-By using OJA you can make secure payments be done, which gives confidence to the community.
+By using TERASU you can make secure payments be done, which gives confidence to the community.

 ### Security
 Security is another very important point on which today's world stands.
-OJA chose to use NIST5 as its hashing algorithm because it has been proven to be more secure and power-efficient than other leading algorithms.
+TERASU chose to use NIST5 as its hashing algorithm because it has been proven to be more secure and power-efficient than other leading algorithms.

 NIST5 is an exhaustive set of guidelines for how organizations can prevent, detect, and respond to cyberattacks.